WickedElectronics/Secure-Software-Engineering/README.md

 GIF Walkthrough: ![alt text](https://github.com/WickedElectronics/Secure-Software-Engineering/blob/Week-8/hijacking.gif "Session Hijacking Vulnerability")

 **Vulnerability #2: SQL Injection (SQLi):** On the blue machine, go to the "Find a Salesperson" page.
 Once there, click any of the names.
 Note that in the URL the individuals are referenced by an ID number.
 On the backend, these are probably put into a query to the database to retrieve the appropriate data.
 Thus, changing the ID number and adding the SQLi ' OR SLEEP(5)=0--' will cause the page to not load for five seconds.
-This prooves that this is injectable.
+This proves that this is injectable.

 GIF Walkthrough: ![alt text](https://github.com/WickedElectronics/Secure-Software-Engineering/blob/Week-8/SQLi.gif "SQL Injection (SQLi) Vulnerability")